Final Rider Information

 - Have your own support crew, who drive across and join in the fun and have a day out. (see Rider Support with suggestions for things to see and do – more details will follow)

-- Ride as a relay pair, and share the support driver role, switching roles at designated places (you can split the ride into several manageable chunks and arrive at the finish with your vehicle and gear)
+- Ride as a relay pair, and share the support driver role, switching roles at designated places (you can split the ride into several manageable chunks and arrive at the finish with your vehicle and gear ready to enjoy the Salsa Event Village)

 - Both start and finish are accessible via rail (plus some riding), though Sunday may involve riding to Morpeth station (12 miles).

-Accommodation – There are numerous camping, hotel and B+B options near the start and Saturdays camping is included in your entry at the finish.
-We can organise for Tepees to be in place at the finish when you arrive – carpeted, lighting, proper mattress and bedding ready for your arrival.
-2 person – £130, 3 person £150, 4 person £170.
-See Northern Star Tepees
+- Tepees in place when you arrive – carpeted, lighting, proper mattress and bedding ready for your arrival.
+See Northern Star Tepees .

-Parking – There is parking available both at the start and finish.
+Parking – There is limited parking available at the start and plenty at the finish.

-Bike Shuttle – Those using the coach from/to Carlisle should make sure that their bike is securely packed in a cardboard bike box (most bike shops will have these available).
-We cannot transport unpacked bikes!
+Bike Shuttle – Those using the coach transfer from Druridge are responsible for packing their own bike into the vehicle.
+We advise riders should make sure that their bike is securely packed in a cardboard bike box (most bike shops will have these available).

-Cars can be left at the shuttle departure point.
+Cars can be left at the shuttle departure point at Druridge Bay Country Park at your own risk.

-Riders will be responsible for unpacking and assembling at registration though we will have a couple of mechanics available to assist if needed.
+Riders will be responsible for unpacking and assembling their bikes at registration though we will have mechanics available to assist if needed.

 Regular ‘support outposts’ at 60, 110, 180 and 230km will provide food and drinks, access to basic spares/mechanics and medical help.

-- 60km – basic feed stop with water, energy product, tray bakes, savoury nibbles, sweet treats, bananas etc
+- 60km – basic feed stop with water, energy product.

-- The 180km Feed Station will provide a basic hot meal for all riders (eg. soup/sandwich).
+- The 180km Feed Station will provide a basic hot meal for all riders (eg. soup/roll/drinks), a charging station.
 Riders will also be able to send their Drop Bag to this location.

 - 230km – hot drink, water, energy product, tray bakes, sandwiches, bananas etc.